Skip to main content

 Wife and Daughter:

 Luft-Un-Nisa managed to escape with her daughter to Dhaka, as planned by her husband, under the eyes of some still faithful generals.
 She stayed there at Jinjira Palace and brought up her daughter away from the public glare.
-However, Mir Jafar, the then Nawab found her whereabouts and send her a proposal in marriage to be his begum which she declined.
+However, Mir Jafar, the then Nawab, found her whereabouts and sent her a proposal in marriage to be his begum, which she declined.
 This was followed by a wedding proposal from his son Miran, which was again declined by her.
-The repeated proposals and persuasions, made her marry her daughter off early in fear of danger.
-She kept declining the proposals until one day in a very famous letter to Mir Jafar, she replied “ Having ridden an elephant before, I cannot now ride an ass.” which stopped him from further persuasion.
+The repeated proposals and persuasions made her marry her daughter off early in fear of danger.
+She kept declining the proposals until one day, in a very famous letter to Mir Jafar, she replied, “ Having ridden an elephant before, I cannot now ride an ass,” which stopped him from further persuasion.
 Her woes were not over as her daughter became a widow with four daughters and also passed away in 1777, leaving behind the grandchildren at her disposal.
 It is then that she decided to return to Murshidabad among her own kins and stayed there, attending to the grave of her own at Khushbagh, before she died in 1790, to be put to rest alongside her husband there as his “Favourite.”

 Some folklores suggest they were kept under house arrest in Dhaka and were later brought back to Murshidabad, which doesn't justify Zohra Begum's normal married life at all if confined to imprisonment by Mir Jafar.